Hrithik-C-A/celebrity-face-detector/README.md

 - User Registration: Seamlessly onboard users into your platform.
 - User Sign-In: Ensure secure access for registered users.
-- Face Detection: Harness the power of Clarifai API's face detection model to analyze images from URLs.
+- Face Detection: Tracing a box around the face in the image, celebrity recognition and naming by analyzing images from the URLs.
 - Fully mobile-responsive.